For the latest updates, please visit our recent news section.

 Non-immigrants with temporary status in the U.S. are advised to consult with immigration counsel prior to departing from the U.S. or applying for renewal of an expired visa at a consulate abroad.

-The Executive Order does not address this specific point.
-However, foreign nationals who have traveled to one of the designated countries may be detained on a case-by-case basis and questioned by CBP about travel upon re-entry to the U.S. Detention may last several hours and travelers should be prepared to have your personal effects (luggage, cell phone, laptop, social media accounts, etc.) reviewed by CBP and/or ICE officials.
+The Proclamation and Executive Orders do not address this specific point.
+However, foreign nationals who have traveled to one of the designated countries may be detained on a case-by-case basis and questioned by CBP about travel upon re-entry to the U.S. Questioning may be extensive and travelers should be prepared to have your personal effects (luggage, cell phone, laptop, social media accounts, etc.) reviewed by CBP and/or ICE officials.
 Travelers may be separated from your family members and you may not have access to legal counsel.

 In addition, those who have traveled to or been present in Iran, Iraq, Libya, Somalia, Sudan, Syria, or Yemen on or after March 1, 2011 (with limited exceptions) are no longer eligible for travel under the Visa Waiver program and must apply for a visa at a consulate abroad.
 Please visit the Department of State website for additional information on Visa Waiver travel.